rust-lang/rust/text/0000-const-looping.md

 a fixed limit, we report a lint mentioning that we cannot guarantee that the evaluation will terminate and reset the counter to zero.
 This lint should recur in a non-annoying amount of time (e.g. at least 30 seconds between occurrences).
+This means that there's an internal deterministic counter (for the terminators) and a timestamp of the last (if any) loop warning emission.
+Both the counter needs to reach its limit and 30 seconds have to have passed since the last warning emission in order for a new warning to be emitted.

 # Drawbacks
 [drawbacks]: #drawbacks

-* Infinite loops will hang the compiler if the lint is not denied
+* Infinite loops will cause the compiler to never finish if the lint is not denied

 # Rationale and alternatives
 [alternatives]: #alternatives